,

 How we plan and teach RE

 Religious Education is taught as creatively as possible, using a range of strategies including drama, hot-seating, using and creating art work, purposeful writing tasks and many more.
 Careful consideration is taken when planning a lesson to ensure that the knowledge and skills gained are clear and achievable.
+Links to Catholic Social Teaching are highlighted and interweaved throughout the Religious Education Directory.

 How we evaluate RE

 The evaluation of Religious Education takes place continually throughout the children’s learning journey.
 Before teaching each new unit, children are given opportunities to revisit prior learning which gives teachers an understanding of their current attainment.
+Throughout the lessons, teachers use a variety of formative assessment strategies to assess children’s understanding.
+Learning checks linked to lesson objectives and questions which are sufficiently probing, challenge the higher attaining students.
+At the end of a branch, children are asked to reflect on their learning journey and their next steps to help improve their knowledge and skills.

 Children begin each RE lesson with these questions: